As you know if you’re read my blog at all, I am very passionate about making sure a Dachshund gets enough exercise.

 How is Exercise related to Back Injuries?

-Some owners are under the impression that their Dachshund’s backs are very fragile so keeping them less active reduces the risk of injury.
+Some owners are under the impression that their Dachshund’s backs are very fragile, so keeping them less active reduces the risk of injury.

 Even if the owner is very active, they often leave their Dachshund at home when going for a long walk or hike.

-Common Myths About Dachshunds and Exercise
+Debunking Common Myths About Dachshunds and Exercise

 The vast majority of websites, including some maintained by qualified veterinarians, will tell you that the way to protect a Dachshund’s delicate spine is to strictly prohibit them from climbing up on or jumping down from furniture.